eavestn/learnings/azure/app-services.md

 ### Information Quality

-The information in this document is largely anecdotal - the result of the hours spent attempting to repurpose and deploy the legacy _CapCenter.OneSiteServer_ solution using Azure DevOps pipelines and releases. .NET applications are - despite using Microsoft's flagship framework - infamous for their [myriad, poorly-documented problems while being deployed to App Services](http://www.herlitz.nu/2020/01/10/web.config-transforms-not-working-in-azure-devops-pipeline/) (2020):
+The information in this document is largely anecdotal - the result of the hours spent attempting to repurpose and deploy a legacy solution using Azure DevOps pipelines and releases. .NET applications are - despite using Microsoft's flagship framework - infamous for their [myriad, poorly-documented problems while being deployed to App Services](http://www.herlitz.nu/2020/01/10/web.config-transforms-not-working-in-azure-devops-pipeline/) (2020):

 > This is a problem with many dimensions and can be caused by different misconfigurations.
 In this blog post, I will walk through the most common errors and how to fix them.